kalxas/rasdaman/doc/main/01_introduction.rst

    Attach ``/tmp/rasdaman_logs.tar.gz`` to the report.

-   Prior to sending your request to the please inspect the log files, they may already provide a clue that helps you resolve the issue.
+   Prior to sending your request, you should inspect the log files, they may already provide a clue that helps you resolve the issue.